-I know you like the beach so much, but first things first- ultra light plane ride is waiting.
+I know you like the beach so much, but first things first- the ultralight plane ride is waiting.
 We call this the highlight of our trip, so this should come first before anything else.
 Here’s what you need to know about the ultralight schedule.
 Operating time starts as early as 6am-10am and will resume at 4pm until sunset.
 Unfortunately, it was already past 10 when we arrived, so we had to wait until 4pm.
-I was worried with the weather condition.
-It was gloomy but I prayed that Mr Sun will soon come out from the thick dark clouds.
+I was worried about the weather condition.
+It was gloomy but I prayed that Mr. Sun will soon come out from the thick dark clouds.
 Joey was the first one to fly, but after her turn, it rained a little bit.
-The flight was cancelled for safety purposes and was rescheduled on the next day.
+The flight was canceled for safety purposes and was rescheduled on the next day.
 Again, I prayed for a sunny day.
 The next morning came, the Mindanao Saga flying club team texted us and we were so happy to finally check ultralight plane ride off our bucket list.

 3. Pangyan Falls (Entrance Fee: 10php)